gjtorikian/panda-docs/README.md

 ## Jade Templates

-You have to specify at least one Jade file as a template for your pages.
+You need at least one Jade template `layout.jade`.
+Optional you can have a template per file, for example if you have the file `index.md` you can add `index.jade` to your template folder and it will be used only for this file.

 Within your Jade template, you have access to the following variables:

 * `content` is the transformed HTML content of your Markdown file
 * `metadata` is an object containing your document-based metadata values